Skip to main content

 Watch your position

 Switch to the Positions tab.
 Your new row shows entry price, current mark, unrealized PnL, ROI, and liquidation price.
-The liq price is the level at which your equity hits the maintenance-margin threshold of 20 bps.
-See liquidations for the math, and margin management if you want to add or remove collateral to move that line.Positions stay open across nights, weekends, and holidays — but you cannot close, adjust margin, or be liquidated until the next session.
+The liq price is the level at which your equity hits the maintenance-margin threshold of 40 bps (venue-wide).
+See liquidations for the math, and margin management if you want to add or remove collateral to move that line.Positions stay open across nights, weekends, and holidays — and the venue stays open too.
+You can close a position or adjust its margin at any time — and, as on any leveraged venue, a position can be liquidated at any time (including nights and weekends) if its equity falls below the maintenance-margin level.
+Outside RTH the off-hours risk-parameter column applies (the same leverage tiers, a 500Kvs500K vs 5M OI cap per market, and an armed ADL tail-backstop).
 Funding and borrow fees accrue continuously.

 7